codepath/android_guides/Configuring-a-Parse-Server.md

 While there are many
 [alternate options to Parse](https://github.com/relatedcode/ParseAlternatives), most of them lack either the functionality, documentation, or sample code to enable quick prototyping.
 For this reason, the open source Parse version is a good option to use with minimal deployment/configuration needed.

+You can review this [Wiki](https://github.com/ParsePlatform/parse-server/wiki) to understand the current development progress of this app.
+Push notifications, for instance, are currently not implemented but appears to be supported soon.

 ### Setting a new Parse Server

 The steps described [this guide](https://devcenter.heroku.com/articles/deploying-a-parse-server-to-heroku) walk through most of the process of setting an open source version with Parse.
 There are obviously many other hosting options, but deploying with Heroku is probably the simplest.
 The instructions basically entail the following steps: